railesDev/JetsonFaceID/README.md

 Issues:

-Bad camera -> testing can't be held because of low quality of my tech equipment

-Low accuracy of faces detection - sometimes even long hair is treated as face

-Sometimes newcomer is added multiple times

 Problems with recognising many people - when turning to training mode, only one face should be in the camera sight.
 So, there should be some limitations provided by companies that use this software.

 Processer